shotover/shotover-proxy/docs/contributing.md

     * If you don't know what you want, we suggest starting with `examples/redis-passthrough`.
 2. Copy the `topology.yaml` file from that example to `config/topology.yaml`.
 3. Do one of the following:
-    * In the example directory you copied the `topology.yaml` from, run: `docker-compose -f docker-compose.yaml up -d`.
+    * In the example directory you copied the `topology.yaml` from, run: `docker-compose -f docker-compose.yaml up`.
     * Modify `config/topology.yaml` to point to a service you have setup and want to use.
 4. Run `cargo run`.
 Or `cargo run --release` to run with optimizations.
 5. Connect to shotover using the relevant client.